Fundamentals FAQ 7

 4. Can I rent or borrow equipment from you?

 Yes, you can.
-I have several sets of equipment, single or double cylinders, that you are free to use for the class (UK only).
+I have several sets of equipment, single or double cylinders, that you can rent for the class (UK only).
 You do need to arrange this with me before the class, as demand is often quite high for this service.

 5. I’m not certified to use Nitrox.
 Can I still take the class?